-In addition to the controls that We provide, most browser software can be set to reject cookies.
-Most browsers offer instructions on how to reset the browser to reject cookies in the "Help" or "Settings" or "Preferences" section of your browser’s toolbar.
+Most browser software can be set to reject cookies, and offer instructions on how to reset the browser to reject cookies in the "Help" or "Settings" or "Preferences" section of your browser’s toolbar.
 If you reject our cookies, certain of the functions and conveniences of our websites may not work properly but you do not have to accept our cookies in order to productively use most features of our websites.
 It is important to note that in order to use the opt-out services described below, such as the Network Advertising Initiative and the TRUSTed Ads™ program, you must not reject all cookies because these opt-out procedures work by placing cookies on your browser that enable these opt-out procedures to function.
-The "opt-out cookies" are placed, for example, in order to help prevent the placement of Cookies used for the targeting of advertising.
+The "opt-out cookies" are placed, for example, in order to help prevent the placement of Cookies used for the targeting of advertising..

 In order to give you more control over your privacy choices WebMD has implemented a DAA (Digital Advertising Alliance) approved opt-out mechanism for interest-based advertising.
 At the bottom of every page of the WebMD Sites you will see an AdChoices logo (which looks like this: ).
 In our general WebMD App you can find the AdChoices option in the “Settings” screen.
 By clicking on that logo on the WebMD Sites or following the instructions in the general WebMD App, you will be presented with a window that will identify all of the companies that WebMD uses to direct tailored advertisements to you, both on the WebMD Sites and general WebMD App as well as on third-party sites.
 If you would like to stop this tailored advertising from WebMD, you can manage these advertisements through the choices in that window.
 Please note that even if you opt-out of interest-based advertising, you will continue to receive generic advertisements through the Services.
 Please note that your choice to stop tailored advertising is specific to the browser or mobile device that you are using so if you make a choice to opt out from one computer or mobile device and you want your opt-out to apply to a different computer or mobile device as well please opt out from that computer or mobile device too.
 By clicking the + symbol next to the name of a vendor in that window you will get information about how and where that vendor assists us with the delivery of advertisements.
 The WebMD Sites do not respond to web browser "do not track" signals.
 This opt-out mechanism is also available in the general WebMD App for iOS and Android, as well as on our mobile optimized sites, but is not currently available on our other Apps (WebMD Pregnancy, WebMD Baby and WebMD Allergy).